telia-oss/terraform-gcp-gke-logsink-module/README.md

-# Terraform Google Cloud Logging Module for GKE/Anthos
+# Terraform Google Cloud Log Sink Module for GKE/Anthos Clusters

 This Terraform module is tailored for GKE (Google Kubernetes Engine) and Anthos clusters.
 It provisions a Google Cloud Logging bucket, creates a sink for collecting logs from a source project related to the cluster, and grants appropriate permissions for the logging bucket in the destination project.